No-holds-barred comedian Joan Rivers dies at age 81

 "I will always remember the laughter and friendship she brought into my life," she said in a posting on Facebook.

-Comedian Louis C.K. praised Rivers' talent and genius.
+Comedian Louis C.K. praised Rivers's talent and genius.
 "I never saw someone attack a stage with so much energy.
 She was a controlled lightning bolt," he said in a statement.

 Property mogul Donald Trump, who hosted the reality TV competition show "The Apprentice," which Rivers won in 2009, described her as "an amazing woman and a great friend."